 Spicy Chicken Pasta

-Cajun chicken pasta requires just one extra step: cooking the chicken for 4-5 minutes before browning the sausage.
+Cajun chicken pasta, a cousin to Blackened Chicken Alfredo, requires just one extra step: cooking the chicken for 4-5 minutes before browning the sausage.
 Of course if you’re not using any other protein, it’s just as easy as using only sausage or only shrimp.

 Along with Rattlesnake Pasta, this would be a great recipe to use up any leftover chicken.